Al Ahly (field hockey)

 Al Ahly as usual took the lead by 30's to be the first 100% Egyptian club to introduce this sport to his members and followers.
 This was at the time while there were another 20 sports are played within the club premises.
-Al Ahly was the best team in this sport in Egypt in 40's and 50's of the last century.
+Al Ahly was the best team in this sport in Egypt in the 1940s and 1950s.
 The club clinched most of the local competitions.
-But unfortunately, later, by end of 60's, the club took a decision to dis-solve this sport activity to reduce the costs as the club experienced severe financial problems after 1967 war, and the bad management as well by the club president at that time: Salah Al Dessouki.
+But later, by end of the 1960s, the club took a decision to dis-solve this sport activity to reduce the costs as the club experienced severe financial problems after 1967 war, and the bad management as well by the club president at that time: Salah Al Dessouki.